 - 3 x Small Ships (to represent Gunships or Corvettes)

 - 2 x Medium Ships (to represent Frigates or Destroyers)

 - (Maybe) 1 x Large Ship (to represent the big stuff, but you’ll likely not need them until you are playing scale 5 games and above)

+If you want to play larger games, you’ll want to double the above.
 Don’t worry about have miniatures for every ship class immediately, you’ll figure out your playstyle as you go, and for smaller scale games (where you won’t likely use a battleship) you can use your battleships or whatever as the medium ship classes.

 Where do I get spaceship miniatures from?

 You are free to use spaceship miniatures from any manufacturer or game.
 Because the actual scale of the ships doesn’t impact gameplay, when choosing miniatures, the Rule of Cool is the only rule that matters.
 They just need to look coherent and relatively sized as a fleet.

 We recommend checking out BrigadeModels.co.uk, who have an unbeatable selection of miniatures that are perfect for the game.
 I’m particularly fond of the British, Indonesian, Neo-Soviet, Yenpalo and Merchant Ship ranges.

 You could also 3D print some, source them from eBay, or scratch-build your own ships!
 Check out a list of spaceship miniature sources here.